Committing Robbery in Singapore: What are the Penalties?

 Roach entered the bank and handed a piece of paper to the woman at the bank counter that read: “This is a robbery.
 I have a gun in my bag.”

-Roach proceeded to put his hand into his bag, putting the woman in fear and causing her to believe that he was indeed in possession of a weapon.
+Roach proceeded to put his hand into his bag, putting the woman in fear for her life and causing her to believe that he was indeed in possession of a weapon.
 This led to her withdrawing the cash requested by Roach and handing it over to him.

 What are the Penalties for Committing Robbery?